Help - Maintaining your approvals - Radiation Assurance

 • administrative changes to the wording in the PIS statements regarding radiation exposures, where the meaning has not been changed from the approved version.

-Substantial amendments will be processed through Radiation Assurance as any change to the Clinical Radiation Expert (CRE) and Medical Physics Expert (MPE) reviews will constitute a substantial amendment to the Research Ethics Committee (REC).
-Where there are non-substantial changes to documents that were reviewed as part of the Radiation Assurance process these will not need to be notified to Radiation Assurance.
+Substantial modification s will be processed through Radiation Assurance as any change to the Clinical Radiation Expert (CRE) and Medical Physics Expert (MPE) reviews will constitute a substantial modification to the Research Ethics Committee (REC).
+Where there are minor modifications to documents that were reviewed as part of the Radiation Assurance process these will not need to be notified to Radiation Assurance.

 Back to the top

-How and when to submit changes/amendments to Radiation Assurance
+How and when to submit changes/modifications to Radiation Assurance

 Submission

-You should submit your change/amendment to Radiation Assurance once all proposed changes to research exposures are agreed with the sponsor but before you submit for any other regulatory approvals.
+You should submit your change/ modification to Radiation Assurance once all proposed changes to research exposures are agreed with the sponsor but before you submit for any other regulatory approvals.

-Documents you should submit, if they are affected by the change/amendment, in tracked changes format (where possible) include:
+Documents you should submit, if they are affected by the change/modification, in tracked changes format (where possible) include:

-The change or amendment should be managed in the same way as the initial submission (meaning either HRA-managed or self-managed) but if this does need to change this should be explained in the body of the email.
-If an amendment is being submitted to add ionising radiation exposures for the first time you should ensure that this is clear in the body of the email.
+The change or modification should be managed in the same way as the initial submission (meaning either HRA-managed or self-managed) but if this does need to change this should be explained in the body of the email.
+If a modification is being submitted to add ionising radiation exposures for the first time you should ensure that this is clear in the body of the email.

 Back to the top